-Sure, the 21st century is a great time—iPhone 6, 4K television, the infinite amount of information, the Scion FR-S... we have it good!
-However, it's argued that the '90s was the last great decade.
-The culture, the music, Michael Jordan, and most importantly, the cars at that time were and still are unrivaled.
-One of the most undisputed popular cars that came about was the third-generation Mazda RX-7 FD.
-The lightweight FD3S chassis quickly became a popular platform, whether it was with its original 13B rotary or mated with something as crazy as an RB26DET.
-Here's a look at our favorite Mazda RX-7 FD builds to grace our mags (click below subheads for link to full FD3S feature).
+Updated June 2020: Sure, the 21st century is a great time to be alive—the iPhone 11, 8K television, an infinite amount of information, the A90 Supra ... we have it good!
+But it's argued the '90s was the last great decade—the culture, the music, Michael Jordan, and most importantly, the cars of the time were and still are unrivaled.
+One of the most undisputed popular cars that emerged from the era was the third-generation Mazda RX-7 FD3S.
+The lightweight front engine rear-wheel drive (FR) FD3S chassis quickly became a popular platform, whether it was with its original 13B rotary or mated to something as crazy as a quad-rotor 26B!
+Here's a look at the most popular Mazda RX-7 FD builds to grace our site (click below subheads for link to the full FD3S feature).

 - Car Shop Glow's 1993 & 2000 Mazda RX-7s

 It's almost expected to see David Mazzei's 4-rotor FD3S atop our list—his 1,000hp RX-7 sorta sets the bar impossibly high for performance (well, unless you're talking to Rob Dahm ...) earning renewed attention recently when David posted a video to social media of the fire-breathing Mazda on the dyno sounding like an F1 race car at full song.
 The sound may be all Le Mans-winning 787B Group C racer, but the look is a little less aggressive, just the way we like it: FEED body kit, RE Amemiya GTII rear wing, and three-piece Work Meister S1 wheels at the corners.